3 min read

 Digital Art

-Board of Trade clock
+Clock at the Board of Trade building

 I decided for my 46 circuit of the planet, I am going to try something a little new.
 I get my kids out the door to school every morning, and I often find myself spending an hour drinking coffee and either depressing myself with the news or dulling myself with Instagram and Reddit for an hour.
 It is an incredibly stupid way to spend that morning time, so I decided last night I’m just going to empty my brain each morning with whatever is there, no matter how inane or unpolished it may be.